World Ranger Day takes place on the 31st July.

 World Ranger Day is an International Ranger Foundation initiative promoted with The Thin Green Line Foundation.

 The Thin Green Line Foundation is dedicated to protecting wildlife by supporting rangers on the frontline of wildlife and habitat conservation.
 Its projects focus on supporting rangers’ needs, with emphasis on those in low-income countries and conflict zones, and it works in over 60 countries with ranger groups, ranger associations and conservation partners.
-It's in Australia, and its registered charity partner, the Thin Green Line Foundation, in the UK is here, In the USA, the registerd charity partner is Born Free USA
+It's in Australia, and in the UK, take a look at Working for the Wild.
+In the USA, the registerd charity partner is Born Free USA

-Needless to say, this will need to be managed and Rangers, indigenous people, community and volunteer guardians and privately managed areas will all play a crucial role.
-And it’s a broad one – protection, conservation, monitoring, visitor services, fire management, law enforcement, education, community support and the regulation of sustainable use are all part of this.
+Rangers, indigenous people, community and volunteer guardians and privately managed areas will all play a crucial role.
+And it’s a broad one β protection, conservation, monitoring, visitor services, fire management, law enforcement, education, community support and the regulation of sustainable use are all part of this.

 The World Land Trust supports conservation projects around the world and it couldn't do that without the incredible rangers who work on the projects.
 The rangers have shared their stories and work with the Trust.
 Why not support Keepers of the Wild and the rangers?

-Take a look at Dartmoor National Park, which has rangers - including juinor and youth rangers!
-And there are regular volunteer events so that you can help the rangers look after Dartmoor.
+Take a look at Dartmoor National Park, which has rangers - including junior and youth rangers!
 Their 365 day role is varied, and includes enforcing bye-laws, helping emergency services, researching, surveying and monitoring, practical conservation work and educating and advising!
 Find out more here

 Paso Pacifico have a sea turtle conservation programme.
 With the help of supporters, local community rangers receive stable employment with social benefits and they can help protect sea turtles from poachers.
 They also have a junior ranger programme for children aged 8 to 13.
 They have teams of community forest rangers who patrol the forest, protect wildlife and collect data about the black-handed spider monkeys.
 They are working to strengthen these teams, and put aside more core spider monkey habitats.
+See also how the rangers are helping jaguars.
 Find out more here

 In Australia...